knivey/codesand/README.md

-##This script is to run code snipperts given to the bot on irc channels and display the results.
+## codesand is a rest server using amphp to run code inside containers

 It requires LXD to be setup